Do you know why I love Batman?

 Batman’s self-discipline is legendary.
 Not only does he take a physical beating without giving in but the emotional toll of living two lives must be just as brutal.
-And he always stays focused on the task at hand.
+Yet he always stays focused on the task at hand.
 To Batman, being distracted for an instant could mean death.

 Focus and discipline are absolutely essential for any business owner and blogging is no different.
 Blogs don’t make money right away.
 It takes time to build up your content and traffic before the money will start coming in.
 If you give up too quickly or stray from your plan in return for a quick payday you could be doing long term damage that would take months or years to repair.